Budget-friendly strategies to start a beauty business

 How much does it cost to start a beauty business?

-How to start a beauty brand on a small budget.
+How to start a beauty brand on a small budget

-7. Cost-effective marketing and sales
+Step 7: Cost-effective marketing and sales

-6 Ways to promote your indie beauty products.
+6 ways to promote your indie beauty products

 Organic Skincare Formulator